 USA Technologies (USAT) Alert: Johnson Fistel Investigates USA Technologies, Inc. Following Annual Report Delay Filing; Investors Encouraged to Contact Firm

 SAN DIEGO, Sept.
-11, 2018 /PRNewswire/ -- Shareholder Rights Law Firm Johnson Fistel, LLP is investigating potential claims against USA Technologies, Inc. (NASDAQ : USAT ) ("USA Technologies").
+11, 2018 /PRNewswire/ -- Shareholder Rights Law Firm Johnson Fistel, LLP is investigating potential claims against USA Technologies, Inc. (NASDAQ: USAT) ("USA Technologies").

 On September 11, 2018 USA Technologies announced that it will not file its Annual Report on Form 10-K for the fiscal year ended June 30, 2018 (the "Annual Report") by the September 13, 2018 due date.
 The delay was due to an investigation by the Company's Audit Committee relating to certain of the Company's contractual arrangements, including the accounting treatment, financial reporting and internal controls related to such arrangements.